 Not only will you find more than 500 stores under its roof, but there’s also an amusement park, a Sealife Center, a movie theater, and a wide selection of restaurants.

 Located in Bloomington, Minnesota, the mall is open all year round.
-Be advised, though: it’s best to visit on a weekday, as weekends can get very crowded indeed.
+However, visiting on a weekday is best, as weekends can get very crowded.

 See Related: Best Tours in Minnesota